-"Marian, I think you don't have a gift , but you have the supernatural power to manipulate people's mind!
+"Marian, I think you don't have a gift , but you have the supernatural power to manipulate people's minds!
 This is the puzzle for me why your music has revived my lost memories in childhood."
-Thitiwat looked at her with amazement.
+Thitiwat looked at her in amazement.

 Marian frowned.
 "That's not true, Professor.
 It is just the tactic how we convince the people to do what we want.
 I learnt it from reading the books of a renowned psychologist.
 Minutes ago I just told those boys that the real essence to be male chauvinist was to protect the weaker ,no matter who she was.
 In your part , my thesis for graduation was the method of therapy with music.
 I am really glad that it could help you this way."

 "Ahh, I see."
 Thitiwat pretended to believe her.
 He didn't buy into the excuse that it was just the plain psychology ,as he could feel something more compelling than that.

 "I know you are incredulous , but I think it wouldn't wreck our friendship , would it ?
 You are the first person I have talked to in such the long sentences in weeks.
 Moreover , you had attempted so much to visit me at my tea shop, and I failed you," She said in the calm voice, but he could find something in it.
 The young man was euphoric.